tae0y/open-chat-playground/docs/hugging-face.md

     ollama serve
     ```

 1. Download the Hugging Face model.
-The default model OCP uses is `Qwen/Qwen3-0.6B-GGUF`.
+The default model OCP uses is [Qwen/Qwen3-0.6B-GGUF](https://huggingface.co/Qwen/Qwen3-0.6B-GGUF).

     ```bash
     ollama pull hf.co/Qwen/Qwen3-0.6B-GGUF
     ```

-    Optionally, if you want to run with a different model, say [microsoft/phi-4-gguf](https://huggingface.co/microsoft/phi-4-gguf), other than the default one, download it first by running the following command.
+   Alternatively, if you want to run with a different model, say [microsoft/phi-4-gguf](https://huggingface.co/microsoft/phi-4-gguf), other than the default one, download it first by running the following command.

     ```bash
     ollama pull hf.co/microsoft/phi-4-gguf
     ```

    Make sure to follow the exact format like `hf.co/{{org}}/{{model}}` and the model MUST include `GGUF`.

 1. Make sure you are at the repository root.